Fraud Blocker

 Start Your Path to Becoming an Electrician Today

-If you are still in high school and want to begin your electrical training now, contact InterCoast College to help set something up.
+If you are still in high school and want to start your electrical training now, contact InterCoast College to help arrange the necessary steps.
 You can begin your steps to becoming an electrician by taking subjects in high school necessary for electricians.
 This includes additional math, shop, and mechanical drawing.

 To further your education in the field of electrical work after completing high school, consider enrolling in a college program.
 This will provide you with valuable knowledge and hands-on experience to help you advance in your career.
 As an active student, you’ll receive an ET card and have the opportunity to gain work experience while receiving your training.